HenryRoutson/Foresight/Notes/example_data_explaination.md

 TODO need to make sure this isn't simple to just use basic analysis to discover ie can't just look at a simple line graph and see look here. needs to interfere with multiple variables and also use the attention mechanism of a tranformer.

+TODO ideally there would also be a comparison between a model which has seperate models for each outcome and so has less data.